FOI-Bioinformatics/metaquest/README.md

-I understand now.
-Let's expand on the examples by explicitly stating the default values in the command examples.

----

 # metaquest

 `metaquest` is a command-line tool designed to help users search through all SRA datasets to find containment of specified genomes.
 By analyzing the metadata information, it provides insights into where different species may be found.